AlignedTrack432/beefREE/README.md

 After seeing this, I decided to use my free time to restore the Russian translation of DeaDBeeF and expand it using machine translation, with human contributions welcome!

 This is a work in progress for now.
+Be free!

 ## Install
 Visit the [wiki page](https://github.com/DeaDBeeF-Player/deadbeef/wiki/Detailed-Build-Instructions) for detailed instructions.